 Typically competition offer 3 levels comparable to a 'Beginner', 'Intermediate' and 'Advanced'.
 Each competition has their own names for these levels and general guidelines based on number of hours in the studio per week.
 Ultimately it's up for the teachers to make the final call on what level at which to place their students.
 We tend to place our younger dancers in the Beginner level and older dancers in Intermediate level.

 Division = number of dancers in routine + age bracket + experience level - A Division will include dances of ALL styles.
-An example of a division is "Teen, Small Group, Advanced Level" - this is the Division our Senior Company group routines are usually a part of.
+An example of a division is "Teen, Large Group, Intermediate Level" - this is the Division our Senior Company group routines are usually a part of.
 We count the number of dances in each of our Divisions as soon as we have a program.

 Every routine in the competition receives a ‘placement’ award based on their score out of 300 possible points (3 judges each with 100 points).
 Each competition has different names for these Adjudication awards and awards are more or less subjective — there are no rigidly defined guidelines like you see in gymnastics or ice skating.